memseer/docs.memseer.com/docs/guides/data_management.md

 # Data management
 {: .no_toc }

+True data ownership: your data, import it, export it, take it anywhere you want {: .fs-6 .fw-300 style="text-align: center;"}
 ---

 Your data split into 2 parts: [Item](../guides/overview.md#item) (includes actions) and [Events](../guides/overview.md#events).
 Both parts are independent of each other and can be imported/exported separately.